barotto/IBMulator/README.md

 `OPTION` can be:
 * `MODE:m`: macro execution mode; `m` can be:
     * `default`: default mode of execution, i.e. macro starts when the binding is activated and ends when deactivated
     * `1shot`: macro starts when the binding is activated and ends immediately
-* `GROUP:g`: timed macros belonging to the same group `g` can't run concurrently
+* `GROUP:g`: timed macros belonging to the same group `g` (a string) can't run concurrently
+* `TYPEMATIC:NO`: disables the typematic keyboard feature

 To specify multiple binding options separate them with spaces.